-- Mhlumayo and Sahlumbe;
+- > Mhlumayo and Sahlumbe;

 - > Cornsfield; and

 - > Cathkin Park.

-The map below displays the areas that have between 21 - 40 households that do not have access to electricity as per 2011 statistic South Africa.
+The map below displays the areas that have between 21 - 40 households that do not have access to electricity as per 2011 statistic South Africa and community survey, 2016.

 3.4.3.7 COORDINATION OF ELECTRICITY BETWEEN DEPARTMENTS